1897 Kamudi Temple entry agitation: Court judgments

 On 20 July 1899, a permanent order was issued by the sub-judge of Madurai East to prohibit the Nadars from entering the temple indefinitely in the future.
-An extra police force was deployed at Kamudi at the expense of the residents for a period of 5 years from November 5, 1900, in order to prevent any conflict between the Nadars and the Marvars.
+An extra police force was deployed at Kamudi at the expense of the residents for a period of 5 years from 5 November 1900, in order to prevent any conflict between the Nadars and the Marvars.

 Dissatisfied with the district court's decision in Madurai, the Nadars made an appeal to the Madras High Court.
 Under the guidance of Rathnaswami Nadar, a prominent Abkari contractor of Tanjore, the Nadars, in the meantime, tried to find an agreement with the Raja of Ramnad.
 As per the agreement, the Nadars agreed to pay nearly 7000/- rupees to allow the Nadars to access and worship at the temple of Kamudi.
 But the British who wanted to maintain a status quo, did not like these developments and communicated with the Raja and caused the Nadars to withdraw the agreement because the British wanted to secure their status, and they didn't want to engage in the Hindu temples' caste-based worship system.
 The Raja himself recognized the severe nature of the issue and accepted that the agreement be removed.

 But the Madras High Court upheld the lower court's decision.
 When the Madras high court decision went against the Nadars, the Nadars collected an amount of Rs 42,000 and brought their case to the Privy Council London, which was the largest appeal body in the British Empire.
 In 1908, the Privy Council upheld the judgment of the High Court.
-The Privy Council argued that the status of the Nadars seemed to be only above the Pallars and Pariahs, who were barred from Hindu temples to pray.
-Around the same time, the Privy Council acknowledged the right to pray in the Hindu temples of the Vellalars and other growing castes generally classified as Sudras.
+The Privy Council argued that the status of the Nadars seemed to be only above the Pallars and Paraiyar, who were barred from Hindu temples to pray.
+Around the same time, the Privy Council acknowledged the right to pray in the Hindu temples of the Vellalars and other castes.
 The Nadars expected a favorable decision, but in vain, from the European officials.
 The relationship between the Nadars and the Maravars deteriorated with the Kamudi temple entry and the judgment by the Privy Council of London.